GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 categories: [Software, Design, Functional programming]
 ---

-Functional programming has a reputation for being notoriously hard to understand.
-In this post, we examine its basic principles, abstractions, and building blocks.
-Hopefully, after reading this, you will be able to decide for yourself whether you really want to embark on a trip into this wonderland.
+Functional programming has a reputation for being hard to grasp.
+In this post, we'll look at its core principles, abstractions, and building blocks - so that by the end, you can decide for yourself whether you really want to embark on a trip into this wonderland.

 # Down the Rabbit Hole: The Foundational Principles

 The principles discussed below have a profound impact on how the functional programs are designed.
 Traditional object-oriented design is focused on entities, their behaviors, and the relations between them.
-On the other hand, the functional world data is completely separated from behavior.
+On the other hand, in the functional world data is completely separated from behavior.
 Programs written with the functional approach are designed as workflow pipelines of data transformations.
 The functional composition is probably the central principle here, on which most of functional abstractions are based.